Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 ### Closing Notes:
-`To buid a foolproof solution for this problem, I'll suggest transfer learning using VGG 16/19/UNet and only shallow training last few layers to achieve the objective.`
+`To build a foolproof solution for this problem, I'll suggest transfer learning using VGG 16/19/UNet and only shallow training last few layers to achieve the objective.`

 Which will require: